W. Chauncey St. Put-In

 • Upstream of Peppermill Creek: I suspect the creek is too congested to run

 • 1st Lane (Peppermill Creek) to 1st Court: 1.1 miles.
-First half is a nice clear open stream but there is congestion after that.
+First half is a nice, clear, and open stream but there is congestion after that.

 • 1st Court to Seeley Lake Access: 2.8 miles.
 Amazing clarity, nice riffles and steep hills…but serious logjams issues.
 Been on my to-do list for a while…